 Endometriosis is a condition in which endometrial tissue from the lining of the uterus grows outside the uterus, usually in the fallopian tubes and ovaries.

 Uterine adenomyosis occurs when the uterine lining grows into the uterine wall.
 This leads to enlargement and thickening of the uterus.
-In addition to causing heavy and prolonged bleeding, this common condition can cause the uterus to grow two to three times its normal size.
+In addition to causing heavy and prolonged bleeding, this common condition can cause the uterus to enlarge two to three times its size. taille ordinary.

 To develop properly, the uterine lining depends on the right balance between estrogen and progesterone.
 Disturbances like hypothyroidism, polycystic ovary syndrome (PCOS), perimenopause, and menopause can cause irregular shedding of the uterine lining, leading to clots and heavy bleeding.